Art In The City 2018 Competitions

 3. On The Day

-Painting Day Saturday 15 July 2017.
-Artists should come to the Art in the City Registration Hub at the Adult Education Centre between 9.00am and 11.00am to sign-in, bringing with you:
+Painting Day Saturday 14 July 2018.
+Artists should come to the Art in the City Registration Hub at the Ivor Gurney Hall, King’s School between 9.00am and 11.00am to sign-in, bringing with you:

 - a printout of your Artist’s Confirmation Email.